We may naturally reduce elevated homocysteine levels by getting high dosages of vitamins B2, B6, B12 and folate from foods or supplements.

-High levels of homocysteine are harmful for the body!
+High levels of homocysteine are dangerous!

 Elevated homocysteine levels seem to increase the risk of cardiovascular disease, stroke, diabetes, depression, migraines, poor cognitive function, poor memory, dementia, Alzheimer’s disease, bone fractures, osteoporosis, birth defects, early miscarriage, and pregnancy complications.[1,2,3,4,5,6,7,8]